LabKey/server/server/embedded/README.md

 #### Troubleshooting
-+ If stating your server from the LabKeyEmbedded_Dev configuration fails, this is likely due to IntelliJ not being able to find the embedded project on which the configuration depends.
++ If starting your server from the LabKeyEmbedded_Dev configuration fails, this is likely due to IntelliJ not being able to find the embedded project on which the configuration depends.
 There are a few things you should check:
     + Ensure that the `useEmbeddedTomcat` property is uncommented in the root-level `build.gradle file
     + Within the Gradle window, ensure that the `:server:embedded` project is listed.
 If it is not, run the task `gradle projects` on the command line to see if it appears in that listing.
 If it does, try a Gradle refresh within IntelliJ.
 If it is not in the output from the `projects` command, look at your `settings.gradle` file to see why this might be.
     + From the Configurations menu, choose the "Edit Configurations ..." and then under the Spring Boot section, choose the `LabKeyEmbedded_Dev` configuration.